Guyton, Georgia

 Guyton is a city in Effingham County, Georgia, United States.
 The population was 2,289 at the 2020 census, up from 1,684 in 2010.
-Guyton is located 28 mi northwest of downtown Savannah, and is part of the Savannah Metropolitan Statistical Area.
+Guyton is located 28 mi northwest of downtown Savannah, and is part of the Savannah metropolitan statistical area.

 History

-While some of the early settlers came from the Savannah area, it seems that most came from North and South Carolina.
+While some of the community's early settlers came from the Savannah area, it seems that most came from North and South Carolina.
 In 1792 a tract of 250 acre of land in the form of a land warrant from Effingham County was issued to Squire Zachariah White.
-The community became known as "Whitesville".
-The Squire was not married and left no heir when he died in 1838.
-White had granted a right-of-way to the new Central of Georgia Railway Co. prior to his death.
-He was buried on his own land, as was the custom then.
-His grave is in the rear of the present New Providence Church.
-Years later, a local controversy was started when some of this community tried to have Squire White's grave moved to the new local cemetery.
-It was never moved.
+The community became known locally as "Whitesville".
+White was not married and left no heir when he died in 1838.
+He had granted a right-of-way to the new Central of Georgia Railway company prior to his death.
+White was buried on his own land, as was the custom.
+His grave is located at the rear of the present New Providence Church.
+Years later, controversy ensued when some members of the community tried to have Squire White's grave moved to the new local cemetery; the grave was never moved.

 Shortly after White's death, the Effingham County Commissioners took over his land for unpaid taxes.
-They had a survey made, laid off lots and streets just as they still are today, and sold it all at public auction as payment of his taxes.
+They had a survey made, laid off various lots and streets just as they still appear today, and sold the land at public auction as payment of his taxes.
 Many lots were bought by affluent Savannah residents as a place for a summer home.
-At this time, the fever was very bad in Savannah.
+At this time, an epidemic of yellow fever had struck Savannah.

-When the Central of Georgia Railroad Company, having a charter to build and operate a railroad from Savannah to Macon and on to Marthasville (now Atlanta), laid their track through Whitesville in 1837 or 1838, they referred to this place as Station Number 30.
-After a short time, locals asked the railroad company to give this place a name so they could request the federal government to place a post office here.
-Since there was another town in the state named Whitesville, Mr. W. W. Gordon, President of the Central Railroad, named this location "Guyton", after Archibald Guyton, a prominent local citizen.
-The U. S. Post Office established a post office at Guyton, Georgia, December 31, 1851.
+The Central of Georgia Railroad Company, which had a charter to build and operate a railroad from Savannah to Macon and on to Marthasville (now Atlanta), laid track through Whitesville in 1837 or 1838, and referred to it as Station Number 30.
+After a short time, locals asked the railroad company to give the community a name so that residents could request that federal government place a post office here.
+Since there was already another town in Georgia called Whitesville, W. W. Gordon, president of the Central of Georgia, named the community "Guyton", after Archibald Guyton, a prominent local citizen.
+A U.S. post uffice was established at Guyton on December 31, 1851.

-Guyton was an affluent town by the time of the Civil War.
-During the Civil War, the Confederacy built a hospital in Guyton.
-There are 26 Confederate soldiers buried in the local cemetery.
-When General Sherman marched from Atlanta to Savannah on his burn and destroy mission, he came through Guyton with his main body of troops.
+Guyton was an affluent town by the time of the American Civil War.
+During the war, the Confederacy built a hospital in Guyton.
+Some 26 Confederate soldiers are buried in the local cemetery.
+When General Sherman marched from Atlanta to Savannah on his burn-and-destroy mission, he came through Guyton with his main body of troops.
 It took five days for his army to pass through, with some of his troops looting, burning, and stealing.
 The depot and tracks were destroyed, which could explain why some records of this period are not complete.